NerminkoOmanic/BusinessIntelligenceInFootball/README.md

 # Introduction
-BussinessIntelligenceInFootball is final "thesis" project for faculty.
+BussinessIntelligenceInFootball is repository for final, thesis, project for faculty.
-Full business intelligence project based on data from [Kaggle European Soccer data set](https://www.kaggle.com/hugomathien/soccer).
+It is based on data from [Kaggle European Soccer data set](https://www.kaggle.com/hugomathien/soccer).
 Full name of final work is "Business intelligence in football: Modelling, Analysis and Reporting "
 For now [work](Nerminko-Omanić-IB110010-Final-thesis.pdf) is written just in Bosnian language, but soon it will be translated into English